InfinityVM/InfinityVM/test-load/README.md

 cargo run --bin local
 ```

-Next, we need to start the REST gRPC gateway (since Goose tests need to run against an HTTP server):
+Next, we need to start the REST gRPC gateway in a separate terminal (since Goose tests need to run against an HTTP server):
 ```
 cargo run --bin http-gateway -- --grpc-address 127.0.0.1:50420
 ```